Joe-McCann/cs-241-hugo-notes/content/course/unsolvedProblems/Sections/theHaruhiProblem.md

 ## Problem Description

 How is it possible that genuine mathematical research could be gleamed from the depths of anime fandoms and anonymous message boards?
-The world of mathematics is bonkers and insights of ingenuity can come from anywhere, even if it takes some time for the genius to be appreciated
+The world of mathematics is bonkers and insights of ingenuity can come from anywhere, even if it takes some time for the genius to be appreciated.

 Given $n$ objects or symbols, we know from intro combinatorics that there are $n!$ ways that we can arrange the objects in different permutations, where
 $$